Rishabh767/Rishabh767/README.md

 - 👋 Hi, I’m @Rishabh767
-- 👀 I’m interested in Kotlin,Java ,JS
+- 👀 I’m interested in Web Dev & App Dev
-- 🌱 I’m currently learning Website Development
+- 🌱 I’m currently learning App Dev-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...